-You can send web messages to engage with users directly in their web/mobile browser.
-Web messages are sent as in-app messages, and can also be sent as slideup, modal, or fullscreen types.
+The SDK makes it easy to compose and send in-app messages to engage with users directly.
+You can choose to send slideup, modal, or fullscreen messages based on your campaign strategy.
 For more information on composing an in-app message, see our page on creating an in-app message.

-Users of your web application need to opt-in to receive web push.
+Users of your website or app need to opt-in to receive push notifications.
+See push priming for more details.

-By default, a campaign containing an in-app message will send an in-app web message as well as an in-app mobile message.
-To send an in-app message exclusively to web or mobile, you will need to segment your campaign accordingly.
+By default, a campaign containing in-app messages will be sent to all versions of the app in that workspace.
+For example, the message will send to both web and mobile users.
+To send an in-app message exclusively to web or mobile, you will need to segment your campaign accordingly, which is supported by default through the Braze SDK.

 You can create a segment of your web users by selecting only your website’s app icon in the Apps Used section of a segment.

-This will allow you to target users based on their behavior on the web only.
+This will allow you to target users based on their behavior in an intelligent way.
 If you wanted to target web users to encourage them to download your mobile app, you’d create this segment as your target audience.
-If you wanted to send a messaging campaign that included a mobile in-app message but not a web message, you would simply uncheck your website’s icon in your segment.
+If you wanted to send a messaging campaign that included a mobile in-app message but not a web message, you would uncheck your website’s icon in your segment.